Compositions and collisions at degree p^2: Introduction

 The task of counting compositions over a finite field of characteristic $p$ was first considered in \cite{gie88b}. \Citet{gat09b} presents general approximations to the number of decomposable polynomials.
 These come with satisfactory (rapidly decreasing) relative error bounds except when $p$ divides $n = \deg f$ exactly twice.
 The main result (\autoref{cor:main}) of the present work determines exactly the number of decomposable polynomials in one of these difficult cases, namely when $n = p^{2}$ and hence $\deg g =\deg h = p$.

 This is shown in three steps.
 First, we exhibit some classes of collisions in \autoref{sec:explicit-construction}.
 Their properties are easy to check.
 In the second step we show that these are all possibilities (\autoref{thm:normal}).
-In Section~\ref{sec:algebra} we use ramification theory of function fields to study the root multiplicities in collisions, and in \autoref{sec:classification} we prove this classification.
+In Section~\ref{sec:algebra} we use ramification theory of function fields to study the root multiplicities in collisions, and in \autoref{sec:classification} classify all collisions at degree $p^{2}$.
 In the third step we count the resulting possibilities (\autoref{sec:Counting}).